 - Protein: This makes the meal nutritionally complete, and can be made ahead.
 (Grain bowls are also a great way to use up leftovers.)
 Use chicken, steak, duck, or fish, or go vegetarian with eggs, or vegan like I did with my three bowls with tofu, beans, or lentils.

 - Vegetables: Use more than one vegetable to get a variety of flavors, textures, and colors.
-Roasted, steamed, or grilled eggplant, broccolini, sweet potatoes, carrots, or parsnips are all good and can be made ahead.
+Roasted, steamed, or grilled eggplant, broccolini, sweet potatoes, acorn squash, carrots, or parsnips are all good and can be made ahead.
 Raw vegetables are also great options.
 Salad greens or something crunchier like carrots, radishes, or bell peppers add a bright, fresh-tasting element.
 Use as many as you like.

 - Dressing/Sauce: Grains like a little moisture, but the sauce also ties the whole dish together.
 Vinaigrette (which can be made ahead), yogurt, warm broth, hot sauce, soy sauce, or any combination will do the job.
 For these three vegan grain bowls, the cilantro dressing is the perfect complement.